Equal pay for equal work

 The Work-Life Balance Directive

 Care responsibilities vary during the life cycle, for instance when people have children or frail elderly parents.
 Women and men should both have the possibility to combine private and working responsibilities in an equal way.
-This was at the core of the EU’s directive on work-life balance for working parents and carers adopted in April 2017.
+This was at the core of the EU’s directive on work-life balance for working parents and carers adopted in 2019.
+The Member States were required to transpose the Directive into national law by 2 August 2022.

-The EU’s Equal Pay Day falls on 10 November.
+The EU’s Equal Pay Day in 2022 falls on 15 November.
 It marks the day when women symbolically stop getting paid compared to their male colleagues for the same job.